- The Gharial (Gavialis gangeticus), or the gavial or fish-eating crocodile, is a crocodilian of the family Gavialidae.

-Typically, the adult Gharial has a dark olive color tone, while young ones are pale olive with dark brown spots or cross-bands.
+Typically, the adult Gharial has a dark olive color tone, while young ones are a rather pale olive with dark brown spots or cross-bands.

-The Gharial is one of the longest of all living crocodiles.
+This amazing reptile also ranks as one of the longest of all living crocodiles.
 For example, adults may measure up to 20.5 ft (6.25 m) in length.

 Consequently, twenty nests existed in 2006, and 16 nesting females resulted from 30 years of re-introductions.
 Unfortunately, this number is an insufficient achievement.

 In 1978, experts discovered twelve nests in the Chambal River in the National Chambal Sanctuary.
 By 2006, nesting had increased to 68 nests.
 Yet, the recruited mature reproducing females constituted only about 2% of the total number scientists released.